pdjr-signalk-plugins/range-monitor/README.md

 **pdjr-skplugin-threshold-notifier** operates one or more user-defined *rule*s.
-Each rule specifies a Signal K path value, a pair of thresholds and up to three notifications specifications.
+Each rule specifies a Signal K path *value*, a pair of *threshold*s and up to three *notification* specifications.
-The thresholds define a 'nominal' range for the value and the plugin will issue notifications when the monitored value becomes nominal and/or when it makes an excursion through a threshold.
+The *threshold*s define a 'nominal' range and the plugin will issue a *notification*, if one is defined, when *value* enters the nominal range and when it makes an excursion through a threshold.

-Differences between the various notification property values can be used to signal actions which are initiated by one excursion and cancelled by another: perhaps the control of a discharge pump or the monitoring of engine temperature or sensor state.
+Differences between the various notification property values can be used to signal actions: perhaps the control of a discharge pump or the monitoring of an engine or other sensor state.

 ## Configuration (schema version 3)